fommil/fpmortals/manuscript/under-review.md

     (`scala.Product` already exists for another purpose)
 -   `shapeless.Coproduct` (symbolically `:+:`) for representing coproducts

-Shapeless provides the ability to convert back and fourth between a generic representation and the ADT, allowing functions to be written that work **for every** `case class` and `sealed trait`.
+Shapeless provides the ability to convert back and forth between a generic representation and the ADT, allowing functions to be written that work **for every** `case class` and `sealed trait`.